\

 Laurie Duncan

-Laurie Duncan has instructed learners from the age of 8 to 80 in Latin for over fifteen years.
-After earning a Bachelor's in Classics at the University of Virginia, she has worked as a classroom teacher, private tutor, and consultant.
+Laurie Duncan received a book about Pompeii in the fourth grade and became fascinated by the Romans.
+After her Bachelor's in Classics at the University of Virginia, she has worked for sixteen years as a classroom teacher, private tutor, and consultant.
 Laurie studied twice with Fr.
 Reginald Foster and has attended multiple conventicula.
-These experiences prompted her to obtain a Master's degree in Education, focused on language pedagogy.
-Her interests beyond conversational Latin include Roman epitaphs, ancient portraiture, the history of education, and Gregorian chant.
-When not teaching, Laurie enjoys hiking, kayaking, writing, and visiting archaeological sites.
-Laurie was a teacher for LLiRHS in the summer of 2022.
+Recently she obtained a Master's in Education, focused on language pedagogy.
+Her interests include conversational Latin use, Roman epitaphs, ancient portraiture, the history of education, and Gregorian chant.